-- Air Pollution Training Center Providing training opportunities for air pollution professionals. - Alaska Salmon Program Research and teaching on Alaska salmon since the mid-1940s. - Berman Environmental Law Clinic Familiarizing students with emerging issues in environmental law. - Center for American Politics and Public Policy Collaborative research on American politics and public policy, including environmental management and natural hazards policy. - Center for Child Environmental Health Risks Research aims to define children's susceptibility to pesticides and to partner with communities to translate our findings into risk communication, risk management and prevention strategies. - Center for Conservation Biology Developing tools to monitor human and other environmental impacts on threatened and endangered species throughout the world. - Center for Ecogenetics and Environmental Health Identifying ways that genetic and environmental factors combine to affect susceptibility to diseases and disorders. - Center for Environmental Visualization Combining environmental modeling with applied technologies such as scientific visualization, virtual reality, interactive multimedia and Web development. - Center for Quantitative Science in Forestry, Fisheries and Wildlife Providing high quality instruction in mathematical and applied statistical methods in the biological sciences, renewable resources management, and environmental studies. - Center for Science in the Earth System Integrated research on the impacts of climate on the U.S. Pacific Northwest and the application of climate information in regional decision-making processes.
-This center includes the following groups: - Climate Dynamics Group Studying the physical dynamics of climate variability and climate change over the Pacific. - Climate Impacts Group Studying the impacts of natural climate variability and global climate change ("global warming") on the Pacific Northwest. - Office of the Washington State Climatologist Collecting, disseminating, and interpreting climate data for the state of Washington. - Center for Sustainable Forestry at Pack Forest Discovering, teaching and demonstrating the concepts of sustainable forestry. - Center for Water and Watershed Studies A source of comprehensive aquatic resources and water management information. - Center for Studies in Demography and Ecology Supporting education, research, and scholarly exchange in population studies. - Center for Urban Horticulture Applying horticulture to natural and human-altered landscapes to sustain natural resources and the human spirit. - Columbia Basin Research Group Investigating issues surrounding salmon biology in the Columbia and Snake River basins. - Design for Environment Laboratory Life cycle assessments and management of environmental design information. - Fire and Mountain Ecology Laboratory Investigating climatic change, fire, and forest ecology in mountain ecosystems of western North America.
+Air Pollution Training Center - Providing training opportunities for air pollution professionals.

+Alaska Salmon Program - Research and teaching on Alaska salmon since the mid-1940s.

+- Applied Physics Laboratory Research, development, and advanced education in: marine acoustic and remote sensing, ocean physics and engineering, polar science, medical and industrial ultrasound, and environmental information and electronic systems. - Berman Environmental Law Clinic Familiarizing students with emerging issues in environmental law. - Center for American Politics and Public Policy Collaborative research on American politics and public policy, including environmental management and natural hazards policy. - Center for Child Environmental Health Risks Research aims to define children's susceptibility to pesticides and to partner with communities to translate our findings into risk communication, risk management and prevention strategies. - Center for Conservation Biology Developing tools to monitor human and other environmental impacts on threatened and endangered species throughout the world. - Center for Ecogenetics and Environmental Health Identifying ways that genetic and environmental factors combine to affect susceptibility to diseases and disorders. - Center for Environmental Visualization Combining environmental modeling with applied technologies such as scientific visualization, virtual reality, interactive multimedia and Web development. - Center for Quantitative Science in Forestry, Fisheries and Wildlife Providing high quality instruction in mathematical and applied statistical methods in the biological sciences, renewable resources management, and environmental studies. - Center for Science in the Earth System Integrated research on the impacts of climate on the U.S. Pacific Northwest and the application of climate information in regional decision-making processes.
+This center includes the following groups: - Climate Dynamics Group Studying the physical dynamics of climate variability and climate change over the Pacific. - Climate Impacts Group Studying the impacts of natural climate variability and global climate change ("global warming") on the Pacific Northwest. - Office of the Washington State Climatologist Collecting, disseminating, and interpreting climate data for the state of Washington.

+Center for Sustainable Forestry at Pack Forest - Discovering, teaching and demonstrating the concepts of sustainable forestry.

+- Center for Water and Watershed Studies A source of comprehensive aquatic resources and water management information. - Center for Studies in Demography and Ecology Supporting education, research, and scholarly exchange in population studies. - Center for Urban Horticulture Applying horticulture to natural and human-altered landscapes to sustain natural resources and the human spirit. - Columbia Basin Research Group Investigating issues surrounding salmon biology in the Columbia and Snake River basins. - Design for Environment Laboratory Life cycle assessments and management of environmental design information.